Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Baseline Model Results

 \subsection{Effects of ETS Implementation}

 Next, we examine the economic and climate implications of the ETS implementation by comparing the global economy with and without the ETS regime, while maintaining the baseline emission caps in both economies.
 The top two panels of Figure \ref{fig:compare_ETS} show that the ETS implementation results in slightly higher emissions and temperature increases compared to the case without the ETS.
-This occurs because, under the ETS, regions with binding regional emission cap constraints now have the option to purchase permits from regions with less restrictive emission caps, fully exploiting the total amount of permits allowed at the global level, but the buyers do not have this option under no ETS.
-That is, the global emissions could be less than the global emission caps under no ETS, while they are equal under the ETS.
 This pattern persists until 2043.
+This occurs because, under the ETS, regions with binding regional emission cap constraints now have the option to purchase permits from regions with less restrictive emission caps, fully exploiting the total amount of permits allowed at the global level.
+In contrast, without the ETS, regions with binding regional emission caps cannot utilize surplus emission permits from other regions, resulting in global net emissions that are lower than or equal to those in the ETS scenario over time.
 In the bottom two panels of Figure \ref{fig:compare_ETS}, we compare the MAC and the SCC using the US as an illustrative example.
-The MAC of the US economy is higher without the ETS until 2057, reflecting that the US becomes a permit buyer under the ETS regime as MAC increases with increasing emission abatement.
-The SCC comparison demonstrates that the ETS has little impact on the regional SCC.
+The MAC of the US economy without the ETS is higher until 2056, reflecting that the US becomes a permit buyer under the ETS regime as MAC increases with increasing emission abatement.\footnote{Before 2030, the emission control rate grows fast so the MAC of the US increases rapidly along time, but after 2030, the emission control rate grows slowly such that the improvement of emission abatement technology makes the MAC decline along time until 2042.} The SCC comparison demonstrates that the ETS has little impact on the regional SCC.
 This pattern holds for the other regions as well, as shown in Figure \ref{fig:SCC_Noncoop}.
-Since the regional noncooperative SCC is the present value of future climate damages in the region resulting from an additional unit of global emissions released in the current period, these results show that the ETS has little impact on the marginal damages and our endogenous social discount rates.
+Since the regional noncooperative SCC is the present value of future climate damages in the region resulting from an additional unit of global emissions released in the current period, these results indicate that the ETS has little impact on either the marginal climate damages or our endogenous social discount rates.

 What are the welfare implications of implementing the global ETS?
 To quantify these effects, we compute a compensating variation (CV) per capita associated with the ETS implementation.
-Specifically, the CV per capita for region $i$ is computed by solving the following equation:
+Specifically, the CV per capita for region $i$ is computed by numerically solving the following equation:

 where $\mathbf{c}_{i}^{1}=(c_{i,0}^{1},\cdots,c_{i,t}^{1},\cdots,c_{i,T}^{1})$ represents the vector of optimal consumption per capita under the ETS implementation, $\mathbf{c}_{i}^{0}=(c_{i,0}^{0},\cdots,c_{i,t}^{0},\cdots,c_{i,T}^{0})$ is the vector of optimal consumption per capita without the ETS implementation, and